codio/knowledge/source/instructors/admin/integration/lti-app.rst

     - **Add by LTI Integration URL**

         - Return to Codio and navigate to the course.
-Ensure you are in **Teach** mode.
+Ensure you are in **Overview** mode.
         - To the right of the assignment, click the icon with 3 blue dots and select **LTI Integration URL**.
 You should copy the LTI integration url to the clipboard by clicking on the field (it will auto copy).
         - Paste the **LTI Integration URL** in the URL field under **Enter or find an External Tool URL.**